 In order to get the Authentication token, use one of the following API calls:

 OAuth-Based Authentication is an open standard for secure API authentication based on OAuth 1.0a.
-It is an external application that has access to internal data without storing any user IDs or passwords.
-This is why it represents a very useful token-passing mechanism.
+This external application has access to internal data without storing any user IDs or passwords.
+Thus, it represents a very useful token-passing mechanism.
 In the diagram below, you can see the process of OAuth authentication:

-1 – Create an Integration: We have described the Magento integration process within the previous section.
+Create an Integration.
+We have described the Magento integration process within the previous section.

-2 – Activate the Integration: Magento generates a consumer key, consumer secret, access token, and access token secret.
+Activate the Integration.
+Magento generates a consumer key, consumer secret, access token, and access token secret.
 Then, the integration process can start.

-3 – Process Activation Information: First, the activation information needs to be stored in the integrator.
+Process Activation Information.
+Firstly, the activation information needs to be stored in the integrator.
 Then it can be used to ask for tokens.

-4 – Call the Application’s Login Page: Identity Link field in Admin calls the defined page.
+Call the Application’s Login Page.
+Identity Link field in Admin calls the defined page.

-5 – Merchant Logs into the External Application: Provided that the login is successful, the application will return to the location specified in the call.
+Merchant Logs into the External Application.
+Provided that the login is successful, the application will return to the location specified in the call.
 As for the login page, it will be dismissed.

-6 – Ask for a Request Token: The application uses POST rest API call OAuth/token/request.
+Ask for a Request Token.
+The application uses POST rest API call OAuth/token/request.
 You have to include these request parameters in the Authorization header in the call:

-7 – Send the Request Token: Magento returns a request token and request token secret.
+Send the Request Token.
+Magento returns a request token and request token secret.

-8 – Ask for an Access Token: The application uses POST rest API call OAuth/token/access.
-You must include these request parameters in the Authorization header in the call:
+Ask for an Access Token.
+The application uses POST rest API call OAuth/token/access.
+For this reason, you must include these request parameters in the Authorization header in the call.

-Step 9 – Magento Sends the Access Token: Magento returns an access token and access token secret.
+Magento Sends the Access Token.
+Magento returns an access token and access token secret.

-Step 10 – The Application Can Access Magento Resources: All requests must use the full set of request parameters in the Authorization header.
+The Application Can Access Magento Resources.
+All requests must use the full set of request parameters in the Authorization header.

 As a customer, you can log in with your customer credentials.
 You will gain access to resources configured with anonymous or self permission in the webapi.xml configuration file as a result.

-If you are an admin, you can log in to the Magento Admin by entering your admin credentials.
-You will gain access to the Magento Admin profile.
+Provided that you are an admin, you can log in to the Magento Admin.
+Just enter your admin credentials.
+As a result, you will gain access to the Magento Admin profile.

-Magento web API framework uses your logged-in session information to verify your identity and authorize access.
+Magento Web API framework uses your logged-in session information in order to verify your identity and authorize access.

 For security reasons, this type of authentication is restricted to AJAX calls.
 So, this basically means that you cannot access it directly via the browser.
 But, you can create a custom storefront widget!
-It can issue requests without any additional authentication steps.
+Moreover, it can issue requests without any additional authentication steps.

-Hopefully, you are now more clear on the types of Magento 2 API authentication types and their use.
-Needless to say, you are more than welcome to contact us at [email protected] in relation to Magento 2 Development.
+Hopefully, we have clarified Magento 2 API authentication types and their use.
+Of course, feel free to contact us at [email protected] in relation to Magento 2 Development.